bernardorivas/website/content/authors/admin/_index.md

     date_start: 2025-01-01
     date_end: ''
     summary: |2-
-      Research in dynamical systems and computational topology with applications to systems biology.
+      Research in dynamical systems and computational topology with applications to systems biology and robotics.

 visiting:
   - institution: University of Michigan